NYPL/cancel-request-consumer/README.md

 ```

 ### Developing Locally

-To develop and run your Lambda locally you must ensure to complete `Step 1` and `Step 2` of the Setup process.
+To develop and run your Lambda locally you must set up a config/local.env file with NODE_ENV=development

 ***REMINDER:*** Your `./config/local.env` and `./.env` environment variables ***MUST*** be configured in order for the next step to work.